D1LD/python-challenge/README.md

-### python-challenge
+###
+Python-challenge
+##
-##Week2 Python-challenge
+Week2 Python-challenge

+#
-#Due to issue with Anaconda and Git,run homework on Colab
+Due to issue with Anaconda and Git,run homework on Colab

 from google.colab import drive